isomerpages/moe-pasirrissec/_signature-programmes/Applied Learning Programme (ALP).md

-**Diversity in Humanities Subject offerings (D)**
+**Diversity in Humanities Subject offerings (D)**&nbsp;

-Provide a variety of Humanities subject offerings to better prepare students for post-secondary education
+Provide a variety of Humanities subject offerings to better prepare students for post-secondary education&nbsp;

-**Relevance of learning through Broadcast Journalism platforms(R)**
+**Relevance of learning through Broadcast Journalism platforms(R)**&nbsp;

 Through various content creation platforms such as photojournalism, podcasts, news-casting and documentary production, we provide quality learning experiences for students to apply their knowledge and skills to real-life situations.

-**Interest in reading and improved literacy (I)**
+**Interest in reading and improved literacy (I)**&nbsp;

-Cultivate reading habits for deeper learning and improved literacy to enable students to better express themselves and develop their confidence.
+Cultivate reading habits for deeper learning and improved literacy to enable students to better express themselves and develop their confidence.&nbsp;

-**Value in a real-world application through current affairs and career guidance (V)**
+**Value in a real-world application through current affairs and career guidance (V)**&nbsp;

-Leverage current affairs to enhance students’ global awareness, perspective-taking and cultural literacy; augment students’ awareness of career opportunities linked to the Media arts industry through career talks, learning journeys and attachments.
+Leverage current affairs to enhance students’ global awareness, perspective-taking and cultural literacy; augment students’ awareness of career opportunities linked to the Media arts industry through career talks, learning journeys and attachments.&nbsp;

-**Environment and partnerships (E)**
+**Environment and partnerships (E)**&nbsp;

 Transform physical spaces into themed corners to cultivate students’ interest in current affairs and showcase students’ work; collaborate with key external partners to make learning more authentic and experiential.

 ![](/images/Photos%20for%20ALP.jpeg)

-_Top left: Our Sec 2 students undergoing the Photojournalism Workshop_
+_Top left:&nbsp;Our Sec 2 students undergoing the Photojournalism Workshop_

 _Bottom left: Our Sec 2 students undergoing a film making workshop conducted by industry professionals._

-_Top right: Our students sharing about the PRSS Waves Radio show to guests during the 35th Anniversary celebrations_
+_Top right: Our students sharing about the PRSS Waves Radio show to guests during the 35th Anniversary celebrations_&nbsp;

-_Bottom right: Our #Ruminate gallery where students can learn more about contemporary issues and news that affect our community._
+_Bottom right:&nbsp;Our #Ruminate gallery where students can learn more about contemporary issues and news that affect our community._

-<iframe width="560" height="315" src="https://www.youtube.com/embed/SHelsGz7fbw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SHelsGz7fbw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 **Podcast on social issues by our Sec 3 students**